 The course examines mass communication management problems via examination of the historical, social, cultural, legal, economic structure, and operation of American media organizations.
-Credit, three hours.

 MCOM-450.
-INTERNSHIP
+INTERNSHIP 3:3:18

 The course provides a supervised program to give students knowledge and experience in the areas of concentration.
 Prerequisites: Consent of the Department Chair.
-Credit, three hours.